 The bustling capital city of Thailand and the main gateway.
 One of the great cities of the region, a place of extreme contrasts.
 Towering high rise dwarfing ornate and colourful temples.
 Expansive motorways, modern over-rail system and fascinating traditional Klongs (waterways).
 Smartly dressed executives walking side by side with saffron robed monks.
 Obvious opulence and consumer indulgence alongside abject poverty.
 Fantastic shopping with a choice of modern malls or authentic street markets.
 Flight time from UK is approx 12 hours.

 Why Bangkok?
 Instant Asia, exciting, bustling, chaotic with an in your face intensity that hits you from the moment you arrive.
 Apart from the shopping, the sights are equally attractive with a visit to the Grand Palace a must.
 Innovative restaurants, great Asian food of course but equally good Mediterranean options, in some amazing locations.
-Great hotels, fantastic value many embracing cutting edge design with a few – see feature on Ariyasomvilla on this page – offering a more traditional Thai experience.
+Great hotels, fantastic value many embracing cutting edge design with a few – see feature on Ariyasomvilla – offering a more traditional Thai experience.

 If we were to be critical…